ncatlab/nlab-content/pages/4/2/1/0/124/content.md

  (ix) 'A topos is the category of maps of a power allegory'

- (x) 'A topos is a category whose canonical indexing over ifself is complete and well-powered'
+ (x) 'A topos is a category whose canonical indexing over itself is complete and well-powered'

  (xi) 'A topos is the spatial manifestation of a giraud frame'